one man’s guide to most of one band’s catalog

 But did you know Led Zeppelin could be pretentious, too?
 That I did not.

-It’s good that this was the B-side to this album’s absolute killer of a lead single, because not only was the first side going to lay waste to the earth but then, having left total annihilation in their wake, they could then point to this and prove to what doubters existed (and those doubters were many) that the band had plenty of other cards left to play.
+It’s good that this was the B-side to this album’s absolute killer of a lead single, because not only was the first side going to lay waste to the earth but then, having left total annihilation in their wake, they could point to this and prove to what doubters existed (and those doubters were many) that the band had plenty of other cards left to play.
 Maybe it’s not the most representative, or the most dynamic, or even the most complex of hard rock numbers, but to want any of those from this band (and at this stage) misses the point: Led Zeppelin was not here to release palatable singles.
 Led Zeppelin was here to rule.
 [A-]

 “I Can’t Quit You Baby”